 Continue to practice until your dog responds to the verbal cue alone.

 If you are standing and your dog is able to crawl several steps with a verbal cue, you can now add distance between you and your dog.
 Do so gradually and go back a few steps if your dog gets confused.

-Keep practicing this trick with your dog and have them crawling across the room or the length of your garden.
+Keep practising this trick with your dog and have them crawl across the room or the length of your garden.